kelvinagyareyeboah/kayforms/README.md

-### For the non-technical person:
-It's like a **dashcam for your forms**.
-Records every keystroke, every error, everything.
-Then you can rewind and watch exactly what broke.

 ### For the developer:
 Fine-grained signal-based rollbacks.
 Transaction-batched state jumps.
 Async validation logging with timestamps.
 Full JSON export/import.
 Chrome DevTools panel. **All in <1KB.**